hgcl/clara-le/pages/posts/11-habits-in-the-oven.md

 I told you about my [recent obsession](/posts/10-on-obsessions) with building this website.
 A consequence is that I spend way too much time on my computer.
 To gather some stats about my screen time, I installed [TimeFibers](https://timefibers.com/) on my laptop and the [StayFree app](https://stayfreeapps.com/) on my phone.[^1]

 Every month now, I will try to give a completely transparent habit report to keep me accountable.
-Most importantly, I will start _actually_ doing some habits this week—pinky swear.
+Most importantly, I will start _actually_ doing some habits this week — pinky swear.

 ## Antilibrary